fuadManaye/Online-GCVS-For-DTU/README.md

 # Online-GCVS-For-DTU (  Online Graduate Credential Verification System For Debretabor University)
-- The system I developed is an online graduate credential verification system for Debretabor University.
-  This system is a system that helps students to take their education and certificates wherever they are.also, this system is very useful for organizations.
+- The system I developed is an online graduate credential verification system for Debretabor University.This system is a system that helps students to take their education and certificates wherever they are.also,this system is very useful for organizations.
 This is a system that facilitates the way that the company can call the students who it thinks are the best students to  work there, using this system.

 # How to Use/Run this project